ryohei8227/bedrock-hcls-tokyo2/agents_catalog/14-USPTO-search/README.md

   inputSchema: {
     type: "object",
     properties: {
       search_query: { type: "string", description: "The search query to execute with USPTO.
-Example: 'Nanobodies'"},
+Example: 'Cancer Therapy'"},
       days:  { type: "string", description: "The number of days of history to search.
 Helps when looking for recent events or news."}
     },
     required: ["search_query"]